brsynth/rptools/rptools/rpscore/README.md

 The global score (*GS*) is the weighted arithmetic mean of the following scores:

-* *RuleScore*: arithmetic mean of each reaction's rule score in the pathway
+* *RuleScore*: arithmetic mean of all reactions' rule score in the pathway

-* *FBAScore*: score of the flux balance analysis of the pathway
+* *FBAScore*: arithmetic mean of all reactions' score (normalised with min/max function) of the flux balance analysis of the pathway

-* *ThermoScore*: score of the thermodynamics of the pathway
+* *ThermoScore*: arithmetic mean of all reactions' score (normalised with min/max function) of the thermodynamics of the pathway

 * *NbReactions*: number of reactions in the pathway